bignerdranch/why_elixir/README.md

 Ruby and Rails is BNR's standard back end technology.
 Why might we choose the Elixir language and/or the Phoenix framework instead?

+One reason is that the software industry is moving to functional, concurrency-friendly languages.
+BNR needs to be competent with languages like this, and Elixir has some unique properties that make it great for the web and flexible for other use cases.

 ## Pros

 ### Reliability